Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Abstract

 The recent extension of permutation entropy and its derivatives to graph signals has opened up new horizons for the analysis of complex, high-dimensional systems evolving on networks.
 However, these measures are all fundamentally rooted in Shannon entropy and symbol dynamics.
 In this paper, we explore, for the first time, whether and how a popular conditional-entropy based measure --Sample Entropy (SampEn)-- can be effectively defined for graph signals and used to characterise the nonlinear dynamics of data on complex networks.

 We introduce sample entropy for graph signals (SampEn$_{G}$), a unified framework that generalises classical sample entropy from uni- and bi-dimensional signals, including time series and images, by building on topology-aware embeddings using multi-hop neighbourhoods and computing finite scale of correlation sums in the continuous embedding state space.
-Experiments on synthetic and real-world datasets, including weather station, wireless sensor monitoring, and traffic systems, verify that SampEn$_G$ recovers known nonlinear dynamical features on paths and grids.
-In the traffic-flow analysis, SampEn$_{G}$ on a directed topology (encoding causal flow constraint) is particularly sensitive to phase transitions between free-flow and congestion, offering information that is complementary to existing Shannon-entropy based approaches.
-We expect SampEn$_{G}$ to open up new ways to analyse graph signals, generalising sample entropy and the concept of conditional entropy to extending nonlinear analysis to a wide variety of network data.
+Experiments on synthetic and real-world datasets verify that SampEn$_G$ recovers known nonlinear dynamical features on paths and grids.
+In a traffic-flow analysis, SampEn$_{G}$ on a directed topology (encoding causal flow constraint) shows promise to detect phase transitions between free-flow and congestion, offering information that is complementary to existing Shannon-entropy based approaches.
+We expect SampEn$_{G}$ to open up new ways to analyse graph signals, generalising sample entropy and nonlinear analysis based on conditional entropy to a wide variety of network data.

 \keywords{Complex network \and Nonlinear dynamic analysis \and Graph signals \and Sample entropy \and Conditional entropy}